Pteratato/Oasis/Oasis_CH04.md

 They’d been following the perimeter of the Wall for the better part of the day, and now the sun was high and hot above them, apparently having forgotten all about winter on the horizon.
 The landscape on this side of the Wall was eerily barren, scorched clean for a mile out by flamethrower-wielding special forces tasked with burning every hint of vegetation.
 There was no shade, no greenery, no life at all – even the insects had largely fled the area.
 The Wall, too, seemed oddly abandoned, without any suggestion of a wall guard or sentry.
 The silence was deafening, and they both felt the hairs prickle at their necks and forearms.
 Breaking it with chatter was even more unnerving, as if the land itself wanted to suppress any sound.

 There wasn’t much to discuss, anyway; they were rushing headlong without a real plan, and they knew it.
 Neither knew what awaited on the other side of that Wall, and so whatever plan they conceived felt naive and inadequate.
-Hahn would have to survive a week of harrowing combat before he even had freedom of movement, and Janus would have the burden of his little brother in addition to any restrictions placed on him by the militia.
+Hahn would have to survive a week of harrowing combat before he even had freedom of movement, and Jakim would have the burden of his little brother in addition to any restrictions placed on him by the militia.
 And so, they simply didn’t discuss it.

 They didn’t discuss the possibility of death.
 They didn’t discuss what the Sprawlers would do without them.
 They didn’t discuss whatever the hell a *wasting dragon* was.
 And they most certainly didn’t discuss the copper token stamped with the skulled crow.